irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 For example, "quit                  " causes the game to quit, but "quit               extra123" is regarded as invalid input.

 By using the lowerCaser() method, this program is able to tolerate upper case letters, both in the "quit" command and in the second argument of the command line.
-Therefore, if the case of any character within "TicTacToe" and “Gomoku” is wrong, or the case of any character in "quit" is wrong, they are still recognized as their respective proper inputs.
+Therefore, if the case of any character within "TicTacToe" and â€œGomokuâ€ is wrong, or the case of any character in "quit" is wrong, they are still recognized as their respective proper inputs.

 Pressing the "enter" key is regarded as an invalid input and causes the program to ask for another input.